-I have todaydiscovered that Arc property Solicitors have been shut down.
-They carried out my conveyancing in Heathrow for a purchase of a freehold house 18 months ago.
-How can I establish that the property is registered correctly in the name of the former proprietor?
+I have justdiscovered that Arc property Solicitors have been shut down.
+They conducted my conveyancing in Heathrow for a purchase of a leasehold flat 12 months ago.
+How can I check that my home is in my name in the name of the previous owner?

-The easiest method to see if the premises is registered to you, you can make a search of the land registry (£3.00).
+The easiest way to see if the property is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Heathrow conveyancing specialists.

 Due to the encouragement of my in-laws I had a survey completed on a property in Heathrow in advance of retaining conveyancers.
 I have been informed that there is a flying freehold overhang to the house.
 My surveyor has said that some lenders will refuse to issue a mortgage on such a property.